 Eurotherm worked with global glass manufacturers to develop a solution.
-Known as predictive load management, this sophisticated patented control feature available in the Eurotherm EPower SCR Controller, addresses both peak demand and overload.
+Known as predictive load management, this sophisticated patented control feature available in the Eurotherm EPower SCR Controller (pictured on the right), addresses both peak demand and overload.
 Firstly, by load ‘sharing’, which manages the demand across many loads to reduce power peaks.
 This effectively ‘smooths’ the average power demand on the distribution, while importantly maintaining the desired power to each zone.
 And secondly, by load ‘shedding’, which optimises and limits the maximum allowable peak power demand of the system.
 Used in conjunction with zero-cross firing (also known as burst or full-cycle firing) method provided by the EPower Advanced SCR controller, these ‘load sharing’ and ‘load shedding’ features allow glass plants to manage peak power effectively to keep within the limits of their power supply capacity or energy tariff.

 The EPower controller power management system is based on a control module that can control up to four thyristor power stacks in a ‘PLC-like’ design layout.
 In the field, up to 64 heating zones can be synchronised together using a CAN bus network, separate from optional fieldbus such as Ethernet or PROFIBUS.
 Heating zones can be monitored, for example, on one furnace, across several furnaces or even plant-wide to realise the most effective results on the main power supply network.
 The predictive load management function takes care of the disparity between zones and considers the fact that a zone of 10kW does not have the same impact as a 100kW zone when distributing power.
 Suitable applications can range from glass bending lines, tempering furnaces and autoclaves, up to complete float glass baths, annealing lehrs and complex multi-zone furnace boosting installations.